-The best known tourist attraction in Northern Indiana Amish Country, is home to the 400-seat Round Barn Theatre.
-Housed in a 1911 round barn moved to the site, the resident repertory musical theater company has its own costume shop, scenic design shop and warehouse, and props department.
+The Barns at Nappanee is a popular Northern Indiana destination for those looking for good food, live entertainment and vibrant festivals.
+It is home to the 400-seat Round Barn Theatre, which is home to the resident repertory musical theater company and has its own costume shop, scenic design shop and warehouse, and props department.
 It produces seven shows during a nine-month season.
-In 2019 the theater presents the 33rd annual production of Plain and Fancy, the 1955 Broadway musical comedy about Amish life and love.
-Other shows include Anne of Green Gables, The Sunshine Boys and Beauty and the Beast.
+Past shows have included Anne of Green Gables, The Sunshine Boys and Beauty and the Beast.

-Another Indiana dinner theater opportunity in Amish Country awaits groups at Blue Gate Restaurant & Theatre in Shipshewana.
+Another of the popular Indiana dinner theaters in Amish Country awaits groups at Blue Gate Restaurant and Theatre in Shipshewana.
 In a rambling white farmhouse setting all under one roof, the complex includes 1,200 seats in seven dining rooms, a bakery and an upper-level theater that seats 320.

 Indianapolis group itineraries often include juicy slices of Broadway entertainment and hand-carved meat at Beef & Boards Dinner Theatre.
 Established in 1973, the venue got its name from the beef served before the performance, and “boards” refers to the stage of a theater.
 The dinner buffet always features the signature beef, plus other meats, a selection of hot vegetables, fruit and salad bar, mouthwatering desserts, and unlimited coffee, tea or lemonade.
 A full-service bar is available.
 Views of the stage are excellent from all six rows of tables.

-The 2019 playbill has musicals like Grease, 42nd Street, Buddy: The Buddy Holly Story and Hairspray.
+The playbill has recently included musicals such as Footloose, An American in Paris and Sophisticated Ladies.
 Evening performances typically take place Tuesday through Sunday, with matinees Wednesday and Sunday.
-Beef & Boards entertains about 155,000 folks annually.
+Beef & Boards entertains about 155,000 people annually.

-In Southern Indiana, Derby Dinner Playhouse in Clarksville has been the place to go for Broadway musicals, lighthearted comedy and good food for the last 45 years.
+In Southern Indiana, Derby Dinner Playhouse in Clarksville has been the place to go among Indiana dinner theaters for Broadway musicals, lighthearted comedy and good food for the last 45 years.
 It accommodates about 500 guests in tables grouped around a central stage, welcoming 200,000 patrons a year.

 Derby Dinner has produced every single one of the top 50 Broadway musicals of all time, including Oklahoma!, The Sound of Music and Annie.
 There are eight mainstage shows running Tuesday through Sunday year-round.
-Top picks in 2019 include Newsies, the dance-filled musical adapted from the Disney film based on the true story about New York City newsboys striking against unfair working conditions.
-Elf The Musical arrives in time for the Christmas season.
+Recent top picks have included Newsies, the dance-filled musical adapted from the Disney film based on the true story about New York City newsboys striking against unfair working conditions, and the Christmas season favorite Elf The Musical.
 The Footnotes, the theater’s own vocal ensemble, entertains just prior to the stage production.
 The buffet offers carved pork or turkey, fried fish, fried chicken, a variety of vegetables, hot rolls, a salad bar and desserts.
 Coffee and tea are included, and there’s a full bar.

 In Northwest Indiana, within easy reach of Chicago and suburbs, is a gem called Theatre at the Center.
 The non-profit resident theater is located in Munster at the Center for the Visual and Performing Arts, which is sustained by grants (including the Indiana Arts Commission), individual donations and support from the Community Foundation of Northwest Indiana.

 Theatre at the Center presents evening and matinee performances of five mainstage productions a year.
-Offerings in 2019 are Million Dollar Quartet, Dames at Sea, Over the Tavern, The Pajama Game and Irving Berlin’s White Christmas.
+Recent offerings include Million Dollar Quartet, Dames at Sea, Irving Berlin’s White Christmas and tribute band The Neverly Brothers.
 In this intimate theater seating 410, no one in your group will sit more than seven rows from the stage.

 Lunch-and-show packages are available for groups booking a Wednesday or Thursday matinee; a set menu with choice of two entrees is served in one of the center’s dining rooms before the 2 p.m. show.
 Or groups can enjoy the Sunday Champagne Brunch prior to showtime.
 The Thursday dinner option, held before the 7:30 p.m. performance, is more of an event and includes activities themed around the show.

 Smart tour planners find that scheduling an evening or afternoon of food and fun is a no-brainer.
-In fact, an Indiana dinner theater visit could be your itinerary’s star attraction.
+In fact, a visit to one of these exceptional Indiana dinner theaters could be your itinerary’s star attraction.